Octomore, the ultimate peat whisky

 The Octomore 07 series has risen once again to 208 PPM, but it is evaluated as a series that has found maturity and balance.

-In this series, various wine cask experiments were conducted.
-The 07.2, released as a duty-free limited edition, was aged in U.S. bourbon casks and finished in Rhône Syrah wine casks, while the 07.3 was finished in Ribera del Duero wine casks.
+In this series, various wines cask We conducted an experiment, and the 07.2 released as a duty-free limited edition is from the US bourbon After aging in casks, it was finished in Rhône Syrah wine casks, and 07.3 was finished in Ribera del Duero wine casks.

 Octomore 07.4 garnered attention for being released with a special 7-year aging period.
 The .4 series has formed its own niche following due to the intense natural peat aroma resulting from aging in virgin oak.